 We encourage you to visit the Law Library of Congress where a list of compiled guides, including a comprehensive inventory of the Public Laws, Presidential Proclamations and congressional resolutions related to Asian American and Pacific Islander Heritage Month, are available.

 At WBD, we celebrate Asian American, Native Hawaiian and Pacific Islander Heritage Month, and know that it is more important than ever to recognize and honor the contributions of our diverse communities.
 AANHPI month is not only a month for Asian Americans, Native Hawaiian and Pacific Islanders to celebrate and educate, but also a time for each individual, organization and business to actively participate and take actions to educate themselves.

 Here at WBD, we believe in creating a truly inclusive and innovative environment within our firm by recruiting, advancing, and retaining employees from all different backgrounds and with diverse experiences.
 We aim to make better decisions by continuing to empower our people, move forward with precision, and encourage our clients to think differently, feel deeply, and act purposely.

-Author: Angela Suresh, Head of Diversity, Equity, Inclusion, and Accessibility (DEIA) at WBD, is a international development professional engaged with the firm’s Private Sector Engagement Support award with the United States Agency for International Development.
-Angela has graduated with her Ph.D in Strategic Communications and has accredidations from John Hopkins University, Cornell, Harvard, as well as the University of Washington in mass media communications as well as sustainable business development in the workplace.
+Author: Angela Suresh, Head of Diversity, Equity, Inclusion, and Accessibility (DEIA) at WBD, is an international development professional engaged with the firm’s Private Sector Engagement Support award with the United States Agency for International Development.
+Angela recently graduated with her M.A in Strategic Communications from John Hopkins University focusing on diversity, equity, inclusion, and accountability in the workplace.